makermotion/tldl/README.md

 ## Features

-- 🎙️ Download podcasts from Google Podcasts
+- 🎙️ Download podcasts from YouTube Music Podcasts
 - 📝 Transcribe audio to text using OpenAI's Whisper
 - 🤖 Generate summaries using local LLM through Ollama
 - 🗣️ Convert summaries back to speech using TTS